 The Nelson – like other pubs of the period – actively sought the patronage of sports clubs, not just because of the steady and reliable fees and custom from club members, but also because of the large crowds on home match days.
 There were many large pubs in Cubitt Town, and the small pubs in Millwall – like the Islanders – could not compete with them when it came to large team and spectator sports.
 Almost certainly, Millwall Rovers was attracted by the better facilities, and perhaps also better financial terms, offered by landlady Elizabeth Brown at the Lord Nelson.
 Another reason to move may also have been the proximity of the ferry to Greenwich and North Greenwich train station.
 Both ferry and train were less than 5 minutes walk from the ground.

 In 1890, the team moved again, to The George Hotel on the corner of East Ferry Road and Glengall Road (now Grove).
 Some stories have it that Nelson landlady Elizabeth Brown had become fed up with all that football palaver, and had sent the club packing.
 Almost certainly, however, the move was due to overtures from the ambitious landlord of the George, William Clark.

 1890-1901: The George

-Close to the George was (and is) a very large open space: the mudchute.
+Close to the George was (and is) a very large open space: the Mudchute.
 It got this name because it was the dumping ground for mud dredged from the docks – which had to be regularly dredged, or they would silt up.
-A novel pneumatic device was employed which pumped the liquefied mud through a pipe over East Ferry Rd (close to the pub), dumping it on the other side.
+A novel pneumatic device was employed which pumped the liquefied mud through a pipe over East Ferry Road (close to the pub), dumping it on the other side.
 The mud stank terribly, and Poplar Borough Council continually complained to the dock company that it was causing disease (including diphtheria) among locals, attempting unsuccessfully to have the mud dumping stopped.